npm/npm/doc/files/package.json.md

     }

-Entries in `optionalDependencies` will override entries of the same name in `dependencies`, so it's usually best to only put in one place.
+Entries in `optionalDependencies` will override entries of the same name in `dependencies`, so it’s usually best to only put in one place.

 ## engines